OffTheClockStudios/QR-Code-Builder/README.md

 See the full [Changelog](./CHANGELOG.md) for details.

-### Recent Changes with v1.0.8 (5/12/25):
+### Recent Changes with v1.0.9 (6/22/25):

-* TESTING new interface layouts based on feedback
+* Changelog popup so users can view recent updates
+* Filename prompt when using the Download button to save QR codes
-* ADDED functions for batch generation and downloading QR codes
+* Print Pages & Print Cards HTML: Testing different endgame formats for the QR codes
-* ADDED QR settings for error levels, versions, colors, etc.
+* Fuzzies now opens in a new tab when clicked
+* Loading a preset will now automatically build the QR code
+* Presets are sorted A → Z, with defaults listed after your custom presets
+* The Download button now builds the QR code and prompts for a filename automatically

 ---